hungpham2511/toppra/README.md

-# toppra
+# `toppra`

-A library for computing path parameterizations for robots subject to constraints.
-The library can consider the following constraints:
+A library for computing path parameterizations for robots subject to constraints. `toppra` can consider the following constraints on a
+robots:

 1. joint velocity and acceleration bounds;
 2. torque bound;